lucylow/Stochastic_SoundCloud/README.md

 ---
 ## Technical RNN LSTM Machine Learning Model parameters
+Stochastic SoundCloud RNN LSTM networks used in experiments had two hidden layers and each hidden layer had 256 hidden neurons with initial learning rate of 0.001.
+The minibatch size was 64 and to avoid over-fitting the dropout rate was set to a ratio of 0.5:

 * config = (choose options between basic_rnn, mono_rnn, lookback_rnn, attention_rnn)
 * bundle_file = (choose .mag file)
 * output_dir = output directory within Stochastic_Soundloud folder